 Professional License Eligibility

-Many states prohibit the issuance of professional licenses, permanently or for a period of time, to individuals convicted of certain drug crimes.
-Licenses that are commonly affected include:
+Many states prohibit the issuance of professional licenses, permanently or for some time, to individuals convicted of certain drug crimes.
+For instance, licenses that are commonly affected include:

 - Operation of an assisted living facility